Eurasian blackcap: Taxonomy

-The genus Sylvia, the typical warblers, forms part of a large family of Old World warblers, the Sylviidae.
+The genus Sylvia forms part of a large family of Old World warblers, the Sylviidae.
 The blackcap and its nearest relative, the garden warbler, are an ancient species pair which diverged very early from the rest of the genus at between 12 and 16 million years ago.
 In the course of time, these two species have become sufficiently distinctive that they have been placed in separate subgenera, with the blackcap in subgenus Sylvia and the garden warbler in Epilais.
 These sister species have a breeding range which extends farther northeast than all other Sylvia species except the lesser whitethroat and common whitethroat.
 The nearest relatives of the garden warbler outside the sister group are believed to be the African hill babbler and Dohrn's thrush-babbler, both of which should probably be placed in Sylvia rather than their current genera, Pseudoalcippe and Horizorhinus respectively.

 The blackcap was one of the many bird species originally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae, as Motacilla atricapilla.
 The current genus name is from Modern Latin silvia, a woodland sprite, related to silva, a wood.
 The species name, like the English name, refers to the male's black cap.
 Atricapilla is from the Latin ater, "black", and capillus, "hair (of the head)".

 Fossils and subfossils of the blackcap have been found in a number of European countries; the oldest, dated to 1.2–1.0 million years ago, are from the Early Pleistocene of Bulgaria.
 Fossils from France show that the genus Sylvia dates back at least 20 million years.